 Review the legal and policy framework on education to comply with CRPD Article 24 (Education) principles.
 In particular, address the reforms needed to transform the mainstream education system to a fully inclusive education system and transition away from a segregated, special needs education system.

 Ensure Government Regulation No. 13 Year 2020 on the Reasonable Accommodation for Students with Disabilities is understood by all Central and Local Governments, and education service providers, as well as Disability Service Units at the local and national levels.
-There is a need to also ensure assistive devices and support services are well understood as an integral part of providing students with disabilites reasonable accommodations in education.
+There is a need to also ensure assistive devices and support services are well understood as an integral part of providing students with disabilities reasonable accommodations in education.

 Establish an effective monitoring system to eliminate all forms of discrimination against persons with disabilities to access educations in all of levels of the education system.
 This includes abolishing discriminatory education laws, regulations and entry requirements that discriminate on the basis of disability such as requirements for spiritual and physical health that prevent people with disabilities from attending school.